Useful Patch: Merchant Center audit first, safe fixes first, no approval guarantees.

 • Only request review after the account is genuinely cleaner

-The audit turns a vague Merchant Center mess into a ranked fix order.
-It shows what looks product-level, what looks site-level, and what should not be auto-patched because the risk is higher than the convenience.
+The audit turns a vague Merchant Center suspension into a ranked fix order.
+It identifies what looks product-level, what looks site-level, and what should not be auto-patched because the risk of making it worse is higher than the convenience.
+It also checks whether the identity verification step has been triggered in your account.

 Useful Patch does not invent GTINs, fake compliance, or promise that a review will pass.
 If the safest answer is “do not change this blindly”, that is part of the value.